 Those employees who are eligible for performance rights under the Company's Long Term Incentive Plan are prohibited by the Plan rules from entering arrangements to limit the participant's exposure in relation to those entitlements.
+They are also subject to extensive restrictions on disposal after any vesting occurs.

 The Board also retains broad discretion to determine that a Participant's entitlement to Performance Rights is forfeited or reduced in the event of serious misconduct, fraudulent behaviour or dishonesty.